stnolting/neoTRNG/README.md

 ## Simulation

 Since the asynchronous ring-oscillators cannot be rtl-simulated (due to the combinatorial loops), the neoTRNG provides a dedicated simulation mode that is enabled by the `SIM_MODE` generic.
-When enabled, an explicit propagation delay is added to the ring-oscillator's inverters (i.e. `after 2 ns`).
+When enabled, a "propagation delay" implemented as simple flip flop is added to the ring-oscillator's inverters.

 > [!IMPORTANT]
 > The simulation mode is intended for simulation/debugging only!
-Designs with SIM_MODE enabled cannot be synthesized!
+> Designs with `SIM_MODE` enabled can be synthesized but will **not provide any true/physical random** numbers at all!

 The [`sim`](https://github.com/stnolting/neoTRNG/sim) folder provides a simple testbench for the neoTRNG using the default configuration.
 The testbench will output the obtained random data bytes as decimal values to the simulator console.
 The testbench can be simulated with GHDL by using the provided script:

 ```
 neoTRNG/sim$ sh ghdl.sh
-../rtl/neoTRNG.vhd:104:3:@0ms:(assertion note): [neoTRNG] neoTRNG v3.1 - A Tiny and Platform-Independent True Random Number Generator, https://github.com/stnolting/neoTRNG
+../rtl/neoTRNG.vhd:105:3:@0ms:(assertion note): [neoTRNG] The neoTRNG (v3.2) - A Tiny and Platform-Independent True Random Number Generator, https://github.com/stnolting/neoTRNG
-../rtl/neoTRNG.vhd:114:3:@0ms:(assertion warning): [neoTRNG] Simulation-mode enabled!
+../rtl/neoTRNG.vhd:112:3:@0ms:(assertion warning): [neoTRNG] Simulation-mode enabled (NO TRUE/PHYSICAL RANDOM)!
-4
-127
-226
-0
-71
-254
-32
-4
-127
-226
-0
-71
-254
-32
-4
-127
-226
+18
+210
+147
+5
+79
+94
+70
+100
+185
+246
+203
+220
 ghdl:info: simulation stopped by --stop-time @100us
 ```